resonance-audio/resonance-audio-web-sdk/README.md

 The implementation of Songbird is based on the
 [Google spatial media](https://github.com/google/spatial-media) specification.
 It expects mono input to its `Source` instances and outputs ambisonic (multichannel) ACN channel layout with SN3D normalization.
+Detailed documentation may be found [here](https://rawgit.com/google/songbird/master/doc/index.html).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->